pedrohli-work/geekathon2025-Caseiro2o/README.md

 ## App link for testing: https://caseiro2o.streamlit.app/

-Note: This dashboard that simulates sensor alerts and fetches LLM suggesitons for these alerts was built because we reached the Amazon quota that enabled us to receive SMS.
+Note: This dashboard simulates sensor alerts and fetches the alerts that the Amazon Bedrock sent via SMS.
+This dashboard was built because we reached the Amazon quota that enabled us to receive SMS.

 ---

 **AI Rebels Team Project**